WordPress/WordPress-Documentation-Style-Guide/docs/6-linking/cross-references.md

 [warning] Not Recommended: See [documentation](https://wordpress.org/support/). [/warning]
 [tip] Recommended: For the latest release announcements, see [News and Announcements](https://wordpress.org/news/).  [/tip]

+If the link text doesn't clearly specify as to why you're referring the reader to related information, then provide explanatory information.
+Make the explanation specific, but don't repeat the information text.

+**Examples**

+[warning] Not Recommended: For more information, see [WP-CLI Commands](https://developer.wordpress.org/cli/commands/) [/warning]
+[tip] Recommended: For more information about all the available commands, see [WP-CLI Commands](https://developer.wordpress.org/cli/commands/). [/tip]

 If the link downloads a file, explicitly mention it, and the file type.

 **Examples**

 [tip] Recommended: Get started with the installation process by [downloading the latest WordPress ZIP file](https://wordpress.org/latest.zip). [/tip]

 ## Cross-references within generated reference documents